ParameswariE/ParameswariE.github.io/essays/ga.md

 start date: 2022
 end date: 2024
 published: true
+summary: "As a Graduate Assistant, provided comprehensive academic support by preparing materials, organizing lectures, and assisting students in SQL and Python programming.
+Guided students through complex problem-solving techniques in programming and database management while evaluating assignments, grading exams, and offering constructive feedback to enhance academic performance.
+Additionally, managed administrative functions to ensure efficient coursework delivery and mentored undergraduate students to foster their academic and professional growth."
 labels:
   - SQL
   - Python
 ---
-• Prepare materials, organize lectures, and assist students in SQL.
-• Supported academic tasks and provided assistance in SQL and Python programming.
-• Guided students through complex problem-solving techniques in programming and database management.
-• Managed administrative functions, ensuring operational efficiency in coursework delivery.
-• Evaluate assignments, provide constructive feedback, and grade exams, improving academic performance.
-• Guide and support undergraduate students through tutoring and mentoring academic growth.